The legacy of Dr. Jo Watts Williams

 Williams led four major Elon fundraising campaigns and secured the first $1 million gift for the college.
 She also initiated the college’s planned giving program and oversaw major gifts, annual giving, alumni and parent relations, church relations, foundation and corporate relations and the publications and public information office.
 The Elon endowment grew from about $3 million in the 1970s to more than $23 million in 1995.

 Williams was named special assistant to President Young in 1995, representing Elon in the Alamance-Burlington community and continuing her personal relationships with many donors and friends.
 In 2010 President Leo M. Lambert named Williams vice president emerita and she continued to be active in the life of the university and nurtured philanthropic relationships between generous families and Elon.

 Williams was named Elon’s Distinguished Alumna of the Year in 1995, was awarded the Elon Medallion for outstanding service to Elon in 1998 and received the Frank S. Holt Business Leadership Award in 2008.
 In 2013, the university named a residence hall in The Oaks neighborhood on campus in her honor, and her portrait hangs in a conference room that bears her name in the president’s office suite in Powell Building.
 In 2014 she was recognized by North Carolina Governor Pat McCrory with the state’s Order of the Long Leaf Pine award.

-Williams has been a generous and consistent donor to Elon through more than five decades, supporting scholarships, academic programs, athletics and building projects.
-She is a member of the Elon Society, Phoenix Club and the Order of the Oak planned giving society, and she and her husband created the William L. and Jo Watts Williams Scholarship.
+Prior to her death in September 2021, Williams was a generous and consistent donor to Elon through more than five decades, supporting scholarships, academic programs, athletics and building projects.
+She was a member of the Elon Society, Phoenix Club and the Order of the Oak planned giving society, and she and her husband created the William L. and Jo Watts Williams Scholarship.